-Various other types of human-augmentation technologies abet particular IT resources such as the cloud, big data, as well as mobile computing.
+Various other types of human-augmentation technologies abet particular IT resources such as the cloud computing, big data analytics computing, as well as mobile computing.
 These also encompass wearable devices like watches or bracelets which connect the human body to external sources of data which could be based on audio, visual, or text.

 Human augmentation can be branched into three main categories which hold varying functions: